15 Phylogenomics

 We can easily see that the last sequence in the alignment (Y. pseudotuberculosis) contains more disagreements to the consensus.
 This is normal since this is the only genome not belonging to the Y. pestis species: we will use it as an outgroup

-The Neighbour Joining (NJ) method is an agglomerative algorithm which can be used to derive a phylogenetic tree from a pairwise distance matrix.
-In essence, this method will be grouping taxa that have the shortest distance together first, and will be doing this iteratively until all the taxa/sequences included in your alignment have been placed in a tree.
+The Neighbour-Joining (NJ) method is an agglomerative algorithm which can be used to derive a phylogenetic tree from a pairwise distance matrix.
+In essence, this method groups taxa that have the shortest distance together first, and repeats this operation iteratively until all the taxa/sequences included in your alignment have been placed in a tree.

 Here are the details of the calculations for a small NJ tree example with 6 taxa: